 Even if you choose to use a different cheap mulch, applying a layer of compost is great for adding nutrients back to your soil.

-When you cut your grass, what do you do with the clippings?
+Another great source of free mulch.
+When you cut your grass, what do you do with the grass clippings?
 If you’re like a lot of people, you bag them up and throw them away.
 However, grass clippings are the perfect cheap mulch material that you can stick in the remote areas of your garden to help prevent weeds from sprouting.
 Any grass clippings you use will have a high water content and they break down very quickly to release nutrients.
 However, they also tend to get slimy and smell.
 This is why you want them away from areas you frequent.

-Running your grass clippings over with a mulching mower will help mix them together and break them down.
+Running your grass clippings over with a mulching mower will help mix them together and break them down to create your free mulch.
 If you have weed killers or insecticides on your lawn, you may not want to use them in your garden or around your flowers because they can do more harm than good.
 Toss any uncontaminated grass in your compost bin, or you can spread it out in larger areas throughout your yard.
 If you don’t have many grass clippings, ask your neighbors.

 Grass clippings are a plentiful cheap mulch idea that you can get all season long.